mitsuba-renderer/enoki/docs/basics.rst

     f2.z() = 1.f;

-Components of a vector can be reordered using the following syntax:
+Components of a vector can be efficiently reordered using the following syntax:

 .. code-block:: cpp